 “The question needs to be asked as to whether distributions are being paid from capital – from loan capital drawdown or new investor funds,” the pair said.

-Fees, conflicts and liquidity
+Fees, conflicts, and liquidity

 The review also took aim at remuneration, finding that while international practice usually passes borrower fees straight to investors, some Australian managers keep between half and all of those payments.

-Some managers also pocket the “spread” between what borrowers pay and what investors receive by routing loans through special-purpose vehicles, a practice the report warned can distort incentives and make true returns harder to assess.
+Some managers also pocket the “spread” between what borrowers pay and what investors receive by routing loans through special purpose vehicles, a practice the report warned can distort incentives and make true returns harder to assess.

-Valuations also came under fire, with the authors noting that many funds rely on in-house assessments – sometimes by staff whose bonuses depend on loan performance – a setup that risks inflating asset values and driving up management fees.
+Valuations also came under fire, with the authors noting that many funds rely on in-house assessments – sometimes by staff whose bonuses depend on loan performance – a set-up that risks inflating asset values and driving up management fees.

-Liquidity was another red flag, with the report questioned whether disclosures about opportunities and processes are adequate, given differences between open-ended and closed-ended funds.
+Liquidity was another red flag, with the report questioning whether disclosures about opportunities and processes are adequate, given differences between open-ended and closed-ended funds.
 It also warned of liquidity mismatches between investor withdrawal needs and the underlying asset pool, noting the importance of stress testing.

 What should ASIC do?

-Far from merely alarmist, the report also set out a list of practical, measurable good practices, including “regular” fund composition reporting (number of loans, concentration by borrower, proportion of loans in arrears), independent quarterly valuations, full disclosure of all manager remuneration (including borrower fees and net interest margins), and clearer definitions of key terms such as “security” or “senior”.
+Far from merely alarmist, the report also set out a list of practical, measurable good practices, including “regular” fund composition reporting (number of loans, concentration by borrower, proportion of loans in arrears), independent quarterly valuations, full disclosure of all manager remuneration (including borrower fees and net interest margins), and clearer definitions of key terms, such as “security” or “senior”.

 “We believe there will be industry support for industry-led guidance on best practice operations and reporting for Australian private credit,” Timbs and Williams said.